The CW Developing New Nancy Drew Series

-Nancy Drew has been solving mysteries much longer than Jessica Fletcher, Olivia Benson, and Charlie’s angels combined, so it’s about time the fictional character gets a thoroughly modern television series.
+Nancy Drew has been solving mysteries much longer than Jessica Fletcher, Olivia Benson, and Charlie’s Angels combined, so it’s about time the fictional character gets a thoroughly modern television series.

 According to Deadline, the CW is developing a new series based on the classic sleuth.
 The network is working with executive producers Josh Schwartz and Stephanie Savage (Dynasty, Gossip Girl), and EP/writer Noga Landau (The Magicians) on a drama inspired by the star of more than 100 books, who made her first appearance in the 1930 tome The Secret of the Old Clock.